 There may be skin discolouration (usually a lightening effect) or thinning of fat at the injected site.
-This can leave a small pale area around where the injection was given.
+This can leave a small pale area or a cosmetic scar.

 Risk of the tendon or fascial rupture:

 An injection around the tendons or fascia has a risk of weakening it and possible rupture.